Christian G. Samito

 Dr. Samito has significant litigation experience representing both plaintiffs and defendants in complex litigation matters, including business litigation, breach of warranty/breach of contract claims, probate and fiduciary litigation, trade secrets, and tort matters, as well as extensive appellate experience on the state and federal level including briefing and conducting oral argument in the Massachusetts Appeals Court, Massachusetts Supreme Judicial Court, and United States Court of Appeals for the First Circuit, and drafting petitions for writ of certiorari to the United States Supreme Court.
 Dr. Samito also does pro bono work on behalf of animals.

 Becoming American Under Fire: Irish Americans, African Americans, and the Politics of Citizenship during the Civil War Era (Cornell University Press, 2009).
+Access a chapter on African American soldiers and military justice here.

 Changes in Law and Society during the Civil War and Reconstruction: A Legal History Documentary Reader (Southern Illinois University Press, 2009).